 Today, the University of Arizona Cancer Center works to fight cancer in six scientific research areas: cancer biology, cancer imaging, cancer prevention and control, gastrointestinal cancer, therapeutic development and biobehavioral and social sciences research.
 Researchers in these six areas collaborate with physicians to provide a “benchtop to bedside” approach, developing new technologies and working to quickly translate them into patient care.
 In fact, the cancer center’s research portfolio includes more than $70 million in annual research funding, including millions in funding from the federal government’s National Cancer Institute.

-Mesothelioma Treatment at the University of Arizona Cancer Center
+Mesothelioma Clinical Trials at University of Arizona Cancer Center

 Author: Linda Molinari